🎯 Black-Box Uncertainty Quantification#

 Parameters:

-• prompts - (list of str) A list of input prompts for the model.
+• prompts - (List[str] or List[List[BaseMessage]]) A list of input prompts for the model.

 • num_responses - (int, default=5) The number of sampled responses used to compute consistency.